 Welcome to the Board’s User Portal

-On April 13, 2026, the North Carolina State Board of CPA Examiners launched a new user portal designed to streamline several key processes.
+The Board of CPA Examiners recently launched a new user portal designed to streamline several key processes.
 Through this portal, users can:

 • Submit initial and re-exam applications